davidsword/not-vulnerable-plugin/README.md

 # Not Vulnerable Plugin

 This is my take on securing the [Intentionally Vulnerable Plugin](https://make.wordpress.org/plugins/2013/04/09/intentionally-vulnerable-plugin/).
-For anyone unaware, the Intentionally Vulnerable Plugin is a security code challenge from WordPress that highlights and showcases common security vulnerabilities and mis-steps that may occur in WordPress plugins and themes.
-I've gone through the plugin, cleaned up the code and fixed all the security holes.
+For anyone unaware, the Intentionally Vulnerable Plugin is a security code challenge from WordPress that highlights and showcases common security vulnerabilities and missteps that may occur in WordPress plugins and themes.

+For this challenge, I've gone through the original code, cleaned up the code, fixed all the security holes, and documented points of vulnerability.

 ## My Changes